-The PC 300PL are first equipped with Alert on LAN, a product of the IBM/Intel Advanced Manageability Alliance.
+The IntelliStation E Pro features Alert on LAN, a product of the IBM/Intel Advanced Manageability Alliance.
 Alert on LAN can notify you when a system has been tampered with or removed from the network.
-This new feature is part of the IBM AssetCare package, which also includes other innovations such as SMART Reaction data protection software.
+This new feature is part of the IBM AssetCare, which also includes other innovations such as SMART Reaction data protection software.